changlan/kytan/README.md

 ### Installation

+Currently, precompiled `kytan` binaries are available for Linux and macOS.
+You can download them from [releases](https://github.com/changlan/kytan/releases).

-Currently, `kytan` is in pre-alpha stage.
-You can compile it from source if your machine is installed with [Rust](https://www.rust-lang.org/en-US/install.html).
+Alternatively, you can compile it from source if your machine is installed with [Rust](https://www.rust-lang.org/en-US/install.html).

 ```